guillemroma/guillemroma/README.md

 After a test and learn period of +8 years, I feel extremely fortunate to have fallen in the software engineering rabbit hole 💻 a fast-paced industry ⚡ that is in constant change where I can challenge my analytical skills and my logic thinking on a daily basis.

-I am genuinely grateful to Meditation for that since it has helped me dealing better with my emotions and the always present frustration, dissolve my ego (yet not completely, I need to keep practicing) and enjoy the everyday little accomplishments.
+I am genuinely grateful to Meditation for that since it has taught me how to deal better with my emotions and enjoy the everyday little accomplishments.

 Wanna work together?
 Email me at: 👉 guillemroma.lopez@gmail.com 👈